Sean-Bin-Yang/Learning-to-Rank-Paths/README.md

 ## Dataset

-The dataset contains 180 million GPS records for two years period from 166 drivers in Denmark.
-The sampling rate of the GPS data is 1 Hz.
-We split the GPS records ino 22612 trajectories representing different trips.
-Here we just give 64 paths for other user to test since the copyright reason.
-In the Data file there have four files, each is:
+In the Data folder, there are four files:
 * data_DT200915_example_train.pkl is a sample data file.
-The data format is (x_data, x_temporal,x_driver,y_train,tt_train,fc_train,len_train), here x_data is path sequence. x_temporal is temporal information for specificed paths based on the departure time. x_driver is the additional information of driver. tt_train (travel time), fc_train (fuel consumpation) and len_train (travel distance) is the additional information of path.
+The data format is (x_data, x_temporal,x_driver,y_train,tt_train,fc_train,len_train), here x_data is path. x_temporal is temporal information for specificed paths based on the departure time. x_driver is the additional information of driver. tt_train (travel time), fc_train (fuel consumpation) and len_train (travel distance) is the additional information of path.
-* driverid_onehot_0823_166.pkl is onehot format in terms of dirver id.
+* driverid_onehot_0823_166.pkl is the onehot embedding for driver IDs.
-* road_network_200703_128.pkl is node embedding of denmark road network.
+* road_network_200703_128.pkl is the node embedding of the road network.
-* temporalDT_node2vec_0826_new_16.pkl is temporal node embedding.
+* temporalDT_node2vec_0826_new_16.pkl is the temporal node embedding.

 For the detailed format of dataset, please refer file "data_DT200915_example_train.pkl"